offbynull/learn/Bioinformatics/input/input.md

 | ACTT     | 33          | 1                          |
 | CTTA     | 30          | 1                          |

-... result in the following edges ...
+Construct the edge for each read_SEQ

 ```{svgbob}
 TTA --> TAG